Ciorro/YssWebstoreApi/README.md

   - `Tags` (array of strings): Filter projects by tags.
   - `PinnedOnly` (boolean): Show only pinned projects.

+#### GET /api/Projects/:slug

+Retrieves a project by its unique slug.

+- Path Parameters:
+  - `slug` (string, required): The slug of the project.

 #### POST /api/Projects

 Creates a new project.